-Also, it is believed that a Gujjar boy used to take his cattle to this place for grazing.
-One day he saw that a white cow was pouring milk on a stone.
-This continued for few days and one day Goddess appeared in his dream to inform that the stone is her ‘pindi’.
-Boy immediately narrated the entire incident to Raja Bir Chand.
+Also, it is believed that a local Gujjar boy used to take his cattle to this place for grazing.
+But one day, he saw that a white cow was pouring milk on a stone.
+This continued for a few days, and one day, Goddess appeared in his dream to inform him that the stone was her 'Pindi.'
+The boy immediately narrated the entire incident to Raja Bir Chand.
 Upon confirming, Raja built a temple here.
-Guru Gobind Singh Ji is also believed to have performed a Yagna over here before starting the war with the Mughals.
+Guru Gobind Singh Ji is also believed to have performed a Yajna before starting the war with the Mughals.

 - Nanda Ashtami

 - Chaitra Fair